ermo/DIPs/DIPs/1NNN-RM.md

 ## Description

 The compiler front-ends will need to be modified to recognize the new @-versions of the attributes as equivalent to their old non-@-versions (e.g. "@pure" is equivalent to "pure").
-This could be achieved via suitable aliases.

-Keywords that are only attributes (i.e. they are not also storage classes or type constructors) will be need to be deprecated.
+The "nothrow" and "pure" keywords that are only attributes could be deprecated if the tradeoff is not considered intractable.
+Another option is to keep the old keywords but remove their documentation in favour of the @-attributes.

 To aid in this transition a tool could be constructed on top of the lexer contained in the [D-Scanner project](https://github.com/dlang-community/D-Scanner).
 Because this is only a keyword substitution, the chances of this tool failing are incredibly low.
 All whitespace, comments, and other formatting will be preserved by this tool.
-The construction of this tool is considered optional.
+The construction of this tool is considered optional as a simple search and replace with checks for corner cases could also be fit for purpose.

 Various documentation (including the Dlang tour) will need to be updated to reflect this change.